Wint3rmute/baczek.me/content/exocortex.md

 >An exocortex is an external information processing system
 >that augments the brain's biological high-level cognitive processes.
+>
 >~ [Transhumanism Wiki](https://transhumanism.fandom.com/wiki/Exocortex)

-The purpose of this website is to store the most valuable parts of knowledge I have gained over the years: technical, artistic, philosophical.
+The purpose of this website is to store most valuable and interesting parts of knowledge I have gained over the years: technical, artistic, philosophical.

 In my case, it is not a notes dump nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.

 I'm experimenting on a custom idea visualisation system, utilising